joannapranikajoshua/Sunpy3D/proposal.md

 -  [Added tests for map sequence animator](https://github.com/sunpy/sunpy/pull/5041) [visualization]
 -  [Added conversion of map data to float64 in GenericMap.rotate()](https://github.com/sunpy/sunpy/pull/5051) [visualization]

-I have enjoyed contributing to SunPy and will continue to do so regardless of GSoC.
+I have enjoyed contributing to SunPy and will continue to do so in any event.
+Armed with an inclination towards Artificial Intelligence, I have worked as an intern at 3 separate AI-based companies and have worked majorly with Python.
 I have worked with Python as a primary programming language as I have spent over 2 years working, researching, and developing in the field of Artificial Intelligence.
-I have worked as an intern at 3 separate AI-based companies and have worked majorly with Python.
 Solar Physics has gained my interest from my contributions to SunPy and from then on I have explored the visualization of SunPy with AstroPy.

 ## GSoC